featherbear/UNSW-CSE-Thesis/site/content/posts/seminar-a-preparation.md

 ## Hypothesis / Problem

 > How have manufacturers of IoT-enabled / smart home devices addressed the increasing concerns of digital privacy and integrity

+How have manufacturers attempted to mitigate the potential for IoT-enabled / smart home devices to be modified with malicious intent?

 ***